 The key event in the Isaac Newton birthday conundrum is the Great Calendar Adjustment of 1752.
-England switched in that year from the old Julian calendar (ordered by Julius Caesar in 45 BC) to the newer Gregorian calendar (ordered by Pope Gregory XIII in 1582), because the Julian calendar overcorrected just slightly for the extra fraction of a day that exists in every solar year.
-Under the Julian calendar the dates and seasons were drifting out of synch by one day every 128 years; another few millennia and it would have been Christmas in July, as it were.
+England switched in that year from the old Julian calendar (ordered by Julius Caesar in 45 BC) to the newer Gregorian calendar (ordered by Pope Gregory XIII in 1582).
+The problem was that the Julian calendar overcorrected just slightly for the extra fraction of a day that exists in every solar year.
+Today we fix that with a leap year every four years, but under the Julian calendar the dates and seasons were drifting out of synch by one day every 128 years; another few millennia and it would have been Christmas in July, as it were.

 Catholic countries fixed this by adopting the new Gregorian calendar in the 1500s.
 The English, cranky and anti-Catholic, held out until their Julian calendar was so screwed up that they had to switch.
 By that time, the gap between the two systems was 11 days.

 But also, and this is more complicated, the Gregorian calendar had also moved New Year’s Day from March 25th (where it was for years — long story) to its more sensible date of January 1st.
 (The Connecticut State Library has as clear an explanation of this switch as can be hoped for.)